thatguyseven/csc488/my-csc488-hws/homework6/README.md

-# Homework 5
+# Homework 6
-This directory contains a containerized version of the Flask app present in Lab 7.
-This application allows for loading and querying the database immediately after building the application.
+This directory contains a Kubernetes deployment of the Flask app present in Lab 7.
+This application deploys the API in a Kubernetes cluster.

 Prerequisites:
-- Docker
+- Docker.
-- Redis Database
+- Redis Database.
-- Directory files
+- Directory files.
 - Meteorite_Landings.json file.
 This dataset is available [here](https://raw.githubusercontent.com/wjallen/coe332-sample-data/main/ML_Data_Sample.json).
+- A Kubernetes Cloud or a comparable container.
+MiniKube is used in this application.

 Contents:
 | File | Description |